 What is System Interrupts in Windows 10?

 In Windows 10, System Interrupts doesn’t have much to do with the things you do and the apps you use.
-It’s listed as a Windows process, but System Interrupts is just a representation to show that some hardware or software component has sent an interrupt signal to the CPU and resources are consumed.
+It’s listed as a Windows process, but System Interrupts is just a representation to show that some hardware or software component has sent an interrupt signal to the CPU, and resources are consumed.

-Now, the question that immediately pops-up in our mind is What are interrupts?
+Now, the question that immediately pops up in our mind is What are interrupts?

 Interrupts are like messages sent to the CPU in case some hardware or software related issue requires the immediate attention of the CPU.
 After receiving an interrupt, the CPU pauses its current work and fulfills the requirements of the interrupt using a function called interrupt handler.
 Then, it resumes work again.

 It may feel like, but interrupts aren’t a bad thing.
-They’re used to rectify some error or do something as simple as a reading a keystroke or mouse movement.
+They’re used to rectify errors or do something as simple as reading a keystroke or mouse movement.
 Yes, you’re able to type on your computer because an interrupt occurs when you press a keystroke.
 When the CPU receives the signal, it asks the operating system to record it.
 Interrupts are the reason modern computers can multitask.